Damgam/Assetto-Corsa-Dynamic-Music-Player/README.md

 - Dynamic volume adjustments, reducing volume of the music when you're driving slow, crashing, have opponents nearby or when yellow and blue flags pop up,
 - Configurability via ingame Settings app.
 You can make it as complex or as simple as you like,
 - On-screen widget showing you currently playing track.
+- works on linux

 Known Issues:
-- If by any chance you got your Assetto Corsa to work on Linux, or some debloated version of Windows that is missing Microsoft applications, this app won't work there.
-It depends on Windows Media Player to exist on your system since that's what CSP Media API depends on.
+- ~~If by any chance you got your Assetto Corsa to work on Linux, or some debloated version of Windows that is missing Microsoft applications, this app won't work there.
+It depends on Windows Media Player to exist on your system since that's what CSP Media API depends on.~~
 - If you find any other bugs, please report them in GitHub Issues Page